Custom Weighting Schemes

 }

-double get_maxpart() const {
+double get_maxpart() const override {

 Xapian::doccount df = get_termfreq();